stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 ## Install the dependencies

-For the scope of this tutorial we use the [AgileX Scout Mini](https://www.agilex.ai/chassis/11) 4WD robot as a reference, but the explained concepts apply to all the robots in the same way.
+For the scope of this tutorial, we use the [AgileX Scout Mini](https://www.agilex.ai/chassis/11) 4WD robot as a reference, but the explained concepts apply to all the robots in the same way.

 You can install the required packages by using the following commands: